When ideals properly extend the class of Arbault sets: Introduction and the background

 \textbf{Definition} (cf. \cite{KSW}) In a topological space $X$, given an ideal $\iI$, we say that a sequence $(x_n)$ is $\iI$-convergent to $x \in X$ whenever for every open set $U$ containing $x$, the set $\{n\in\N: x_n\notin U\}\in \iI$ (we will write $x_n \rightarrow x$ w.r.t $\iI$).

 It is known (see \cite{KSW}) that ``$(x_n)_{n\in\N}$ is $\iI$-convergent to $x$ $\Longleftrightarrow$ there is a set $M \in \iI^*$ such that $(x_n)_{n \in M}$ is convergent to $x$" iff $\iI$ is a $P$-ideal.
-In the literature about ideal convergence, a very prominent role has been played by the class of analytic $P$-ideals (for example see \cite{KSW, LR} and the survey article \cite{FNS}) while these ideals had long been topics of much interest in set theory (see \cite{Far, H, So, So1} where more references can be found).
+In the literature about ideal convergence, a very prominent role has been played by the class of analytic $P$-ideals (for example see \cite{KSW, LR} and the survey article \cite{FNS}) while these ideals had long been topics of much interest in set theory (see the excellent survey article \cite{H2} where many references can be found).

 Using the notion of ideal convergence, in \cite{DG6} the ideal version of characterized subgroups (Definition 2.3) was introduced which encompasses all such notions existing in the literature and is the principal tool to generate the desired class of thin sets.